dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 on the same host for the same application.

 , CPU, disk space and many more).

+if you prioved the right capapabilitys you can even use hardware devices erc

 You can even limit the disk space that your application could have access to.